Green-2/BloomFilterClassProject/README.md

-The **k** and the **length** of all Bloom filters are passed as an argument in the constructor.
-Once set, they can't be changed.
-So be aware that if you want to change them, you have to create new filters.
+The **k** and the **length** of all Bloom filters are passed as arguments in the constructor.
+Once set, they cannot be changed.
+So be aware that if you want to change them, you will have to create new filters.

 The implementation of the ```add(Object)``` functionality is basically the same for each filter type :